Ingeniculture: Why the Room Matters More Than the Model

 Here’s how I know the ingeniculture is working.
 I ask the system three questions:

-2. What should I not suggest?
-If it knows that certain approaches were tried and failed, certain channels were rejected for legal reasons, certain architectures were abandoned because they didn’t fit — the scars are documented.
+What should I not suggest?
+If it knows that certain approaches were tried and failed, certain channels were rejected for legal reasons, and certain architectures were abandoned because they didn’t fit — the scars are documented.

 If the system fails any of those three, the infrastructure needs tightening.
 Not the prompt.
 Not the model.
 The room.